 At this stage we will also ask you to confirm whether you have a disability to enable us to make any reasonable access adjustments at the interview stage.
 This information will not be disclosed to the panel unless you have been shortlisted for an interview.

 Some roles that SOAS advertise will need to fit the requirements of the Resident Labour Market Test (RLMT) to enable the School to demonstrate that it has met the legislative requirement to sponsor a successful migrant applicant.
-If a migrant applicant is successful, to meet the requirements of the RLMT process, we will be required to retain all shortlisted candidate application forms/CV’ for a period of 12 months.
+If a migrant applicant is successful, to meet the requirements of the RLMT process we will retain all shortlisted candidate application forms/CVs for a period of 12 months.
 After this point, SOAS will redact any personal details from any of the forms held.
 These records need to be retained for 7 years under Immigration Rules, and will be shared with third parties.
 Please see ‘Who do we share your data with?’ below.

 Some academic recruitment campaigns require the application, CV and publication lists of the applicants to be circulated within the wider team the post is being recruited to.
 If this applies, then candidates will be informed through a disclaimer on the advert.
 Candidates will be informed that if they do not consent to the sharing of their application, they should notify the recruitment team.

 If you are shortlisted for a role, you will be invited for an interview.
 Some roles may also involve an assessment such as giving a presentation, sitting a test, or another form of assessment deemed suitable to the advertised role and this will be retained with your other recruitment records.